USTBInnovationPark/Frequency-masked-Embedding-Inference/README.md

 - datasets_clsa/         Classification dataset construction
 - datasets_reg/          Regression dataset construction
 - models/                Contains Baseline implementations and FEI architecture code
-- train/                 Base class for all training code, as well as saving training logs and results
+- train/                 Base class for all training code as well as saving training logs and results
-- util/                  All utility methods, including the frequency masking code for FEI
+- util/                  All utility methods including the frequency masking code for FEI
 - experiments.py         Entry point for running training and testing
 ```